electricimp/ElectricImp-Sublime/README.md

 ### Building and Running

-To build and deploy the application code, please select `Tools` > `Packages` > `Electric Imp` > `Build and Run` menu item.
+To build and deploy the application code, please select the `Tools` > `Packages` > `Electric Imp` > `Build and Run` menu item.
 This action uploads the agent and the device code to the server and restarts the model with all the devices attached.

 When you build code (or perform any other action that requires access to the impCloud&trade;) for the first time, you will be asked to provide:

-- Path to the Node.js executable (if not automatically detected by the plug-in).
+- The path to the Node.js executable (if it is not automatically detected by the plug-in).
-- Location of the Builder cli.js command line tool (if not automatically detected by the plug-in).
+- The location of the Builder *cli.js* command line tool (if not automatically detected by the plug-in).
-- Build API Key - can be obtained at the [Web IDE](https://ide.electricimp.com) by clicking on user name link at the top right corner and selecting the Build API Keys menu item
+- Your Build API Key, which can be obtained at the [Electric Imp IDE](https://ide.electricimp.com/) by clicking on the ‘username’ > ‘Build API Keys’ menu item at the top right of the screen.
-- New Model name to be created for the project or one of the existing ones to be selected.
-You can create you model at `Tools` > `Packages` > `Electric Imp` > `Create Model`.
+- A model name.
+A model with this name will be created for the project, or if the name matches an existing model, that will be used instead.

-**NOTE**: to build and deploy your code it's not necessary to select a device for your project.
-Even if you don't have a device selected, you still can work on the code, see compilation errors reported by the server.
+**NOTE**: To build and deploy your code it isn’t necessary to select a device for your project.
+Even if you don’t have a device selected, you can still work on the code and see compilation errors reported by the server.

-If you want to have you code running on a specific device and see view the logs from it, you need to add a device to the Model
-(`Tools` > `Packages` > `Electric Imp` > `Add Device`).
+If you want to have you code running on a specific device and view the logs from that device, you need to select a device using the `Tools` > `Packages` > `Electric Imp` > `Add Device` menu item.

 ### Model Management

-Each Electric Imp project is associated with a particular Model, i.e. application code for device and agent.
-One can create a new project Model by selecting `Tools` > `Packages` > `Electric Imp` > `Create Model`.
+Each Electric Imp project is associated with a particular model, ie. the device and agent code that define your application.
+You can create a new project model by selecting `Tools` > `Packages` > `Electric Imp` > `Create Model`.

-You can also select an existing Model and associate the project with it through `Tools` > `Packages` > `Electric Imp` > `Select Model` menu item.
+You can also select an existing model and associate the project with it by using the `Tools` > `Packages` > `Electric Imp` > `Select Model` menu item.

-**IMPORTANT: The code which is deployed to the Model is preprocessed and contains line control markers in it.
-On the Model selection the plug-in pulls down the Model code, but it doesn't restore the original file/folder structure.
+**Important** The code which is deployed to the model is preprocessed and contains line control markers.
-So for collaborative work on the same Model sources, please share the original Electric Imp plug-in project sources/structure via a source control.**
+When you select a model, the plug-in pulls down the model’s code, but it doesn’t transfer the project file/folder structure.
+So for collaborative work on the same project, please share the original Electric Imp plug-in project sources/structure via a source control.

 ### Logs Console

 The Console can be popped up by selecting `Tools` > `Packages` > `Electric Imp` > `Show Console` menu item.
-The Console shows live logs from the Model and the selected device.
+The Console shows live logs from the model and the selected device.

-### Adding Device to the Model
+### Adding a Device to the Model

-To add a device to the project model, select `Tools` > `Packages` > `Electric Imp` > `Add Device` menu item.
+You can add other devices enrolled into your account to the project model by selecting `Tools` > `Packages` > `Electric Imp` > `Add Device`.
-The newly added device
-is selected as the current one, which means the Console will show the logs for it.
+The newly added device is automatically selected as the current one, which means the Console will show its logs.

 ### Selecting a Device

-Device of the Model the project is associated with can be selected through the `Tools` > `Packages` > `Electric Imp` > `Select Device` menu item.
-The selected device will used as a source of logs for the Logs Console.
+Any device associated with the project model can be selected using the
+`Tools` > `Packages` > `Electric Imp` > `Select Device` menu item.
+The selected device will used as a source of logs for the Console.

 ### Removing a Device from the Model

 Devices can be removed from the model by selecting `Tools` > `Packages` > `Electric Imp` > `Remove Device`.

-**NOTE**: you can't delete an active device (the one that is currently selected for the project).
+**NOTE**: You can’t remove an active device (the one that is currently selected for logging).

-### Retrieving a Device's Agent URL
+### Retrieving a Device’s Agent URL

-Agent URL can be retrieved by selecting `Tools` > `Packages` > `Electric Imp` > `Get Agent URL` menu item.
+The URL of a device’s agent can be retrieved by selecting the `Tools` > `Packages` > `Electric Imp` > `Get Agent URL` menu item.
 The URL is saved in the clipboard.

 ### Key Shortcuts